aleppo pepper

 Storage Tips

-Aleppo pepper should be stored in an airtight container in a cool, dark, and dry place, away from direct sunlight and heat.
-Properly stored, it can maintain its flavor and color for up to one to two years.
-For optimal freshness, consider storing it in the refrigerator or freezer, especially in humid climates.
+Aleppo pepper should be stored in an airtight container in a cool, dark, and dry place to maintain its vibrant color and flavor.
+Avoid exposure to heat, light, and moisture, as these can cause the pepper to lose its potency and freshness.
+Properly stored, Aleppo pepper can last for up to 1-2 years.
+Consider storing it in the refrigerator for extended shelf life, especially in humid climates.

 Background Squiggy